 Suspension or Dismissal (or other disciplinary action)

-Except under circumstances where immediate action is required, the library director shall inform an employee of any reason or consideration for suspension or dismissal and give the employee the opportunity to respond to the allegations before taking disciplinary action
+Except under circumstances where immediate action is required, the library director shall inform an employee of any reason or consideration for suspension or dismissal and give the employee the opportunity to respond to the allegations before taking disciplinary action.

 Grievance

 An employee having a complaint should bring it to the attention of the library director.
-Failure to come to a mutually satisfactory conclusion entitles the employee to a hearing before the Board of Trustees within thirty (30) days
+Failure to come to a mutually satisfactory conclusion entitles the employee to a hearing before the Board of Trustees within thirty (30) days.

 Harassment